Diets Rich in Magnesium Associated with Slower Progression to Diabetes

 Those at greatest risk benefit the most.

-Getting enough magnesium in your diet from foods such as whole grains, nuts, fish and and vegetables may reduce your risk of diabetes.
+Getting enough magnesium in your diet from foods such as whole grains, nuts, fish and vegetables may reduce your risk of diabetes.
 Adequate magnesium may be especially important for those at greatest risk of progression to diabetes.

 A new Tufts study led by Adela Hruby, PhD, reports that initially healthy people with the highest magnesium intake were 37% less likely to develop “metabolic impairment,” such as high blood sugar levels or excess circulating insulin.
 Those already diagnosed with metabolic impairment who consumed the most magnesium were 32% less likely to develop diabetes than those consuming the least.